INL/BlackLab/site/docs/guide/README.md

 - [Brieven als Buit](https://brievenalsbuit.ivdnt.org/) ("Letters as Loot"), where you can search a collection of historical letters to and from sailors from the 17th to the 19th century
 - [Corpus Gysseling](https://corpusgysseling.ivdnt.org/), a small corpus of historic Dutch (1200-1300)

-If you have a [CLARIN](https://clarin.eu/) account, you might also want to check out:
+With a [free CLARIN account](https://idm.clarin.eu/unitygw/pub#!registration-CLARIN%20Identity%20Registration) account, you can also check out:

 - [Corpus Hedendaags Nederlands](https://chn.ivdnt.org/)
 - [OpenSonar](https://opensonar.ivdnt.org/)